fleetdm/fleet/handbook/engineering.md

 Engineering and Product sync on priorities for the upcoming release, surface and address any inter-group dependencies.

 #### Participants
-CTO + Engineering managers + PMs
+This would include the CTO + Engineering managers + PMs.

 #### Sample agenda
-- Plan for what's going into next release
+- Plan for what's going into the next release
 - Identify inter-group dependencies
 - Ensure items are moving through architect/estimation